kristophesankar/game-development-series/README.md

-# game-development-series
+# Game Development Series
-A compiled list of ideas and concepts used for building games.
+This is repository is a compiled incomplete listing of ideas and concepts used for building games.
+Includes topics on development